MilicaBulajic/fengshui-modern/src/pages/about.en.md

 We are Andrew Borg & Tijana Milenkovic.

-We started our life journey in the field of architecture.We work as Architects and Interior designers.
+We started our life journey in the field of architecture.
+We work as Architects and Interior designers.
 We graduated with Master in Architecture, and completed Interior design course.